fhiso/tsc-governance/board/appeals.md

 FHISO Appeals Process Policy
 ============================

-*Approved by the FHISO Board and published on 28 August 2014.*
+*Approved by the FHISO Board and published on 16 March 2017.*

 FHISO's goal, as stated in Bylaw 3.2, is to "work transparently and collaboratively" towards the development of "consensus-based technical